 Our voices filled the room, filled me from the soles of my size 10 sneakers (I had a big foot) to the rims of my new glasses (my first pair) and trickled out my every pore.
-It was then, that very moment, singing R. Kelly at the top of my lungs along with every K-5 grader, teacher, school administrator and Pablo the Janitor, that I knew I wanted to be an entertainer.
+It was then, that very moment, singing R. Kelly at the top of my lungs along with every K-5 grader, teacher, school administrator and the heroic janitor that kept the whole engine purring, that I knew I wanted to be an entertainer.

 I’d say I’ve never looked back, but I’d be lying.

-Since that seminal performance, I’ve stood on stages in front of thousands of people and sat on barstools in front of dozens.
-I’ve waved from beneath of the majestic dome of Saint Peter’s Basilica while singing the Kyrie, and shed tears with a gymnasium full of high school students in Pennsylvania raising money for invisible kids in Central Africa.
+Since that seminal performance, I’ve stood on stages in front of thousands of people and sat on bar stools in front of dozens (or less).
+I’ve waved from beneath of the majestic dome of Saint Peter’s Basilica while singing the Kyrie, and shed tears with a gymnasium full of high school students in Pennsylvania raising money for Invisible Children in Africa.

-I’ve shared songs about love to an amphitheater filled with hundreds of hippies, yuppies, gangsters, gothics, hipsters and other confused youths; that was a beautiful moment.
-Picture the bleeding blue trails of two hundred fireflies soaring up, waving and dancing, crawling up the sides of twin dormitory buildings as the sun settles over the bridge to the West.
+I’ve shared songs about love to an amphitheater filled with hundreds of hippies, yuppies, gangsters, goths, hipsters and other confused youths; that was a beautiful moment.
+Picture the bleeding blue trails of two hundred fireflies soaring up, waving and dancing, crawling up the sides of twin dormitory buildings as the sun settles over the city.
 Every firefly is a cellphone in the hand of a kid like me who could be texting, tweeting, snapping, gramming, vining, tubing, telegraphing some other moment, to some other person in some other place, but they’re not.
-They’re all smiling and crying and singing, harmonies, layers and layers of beautiful voices, and they’re all following along, with me.
+They’re all smiling and crying and singing—harmonies, layers and layers of beautiful voices—and they’re all following along, with me.

 I’ll spend the rest of my life searching for fireflies like those.

 Music has always been the common denominator in my life.
 The great transistor, amplifying my every thought and emotion.
-It has been my social conduit, my private religion, my personal savior and my ice breaker to pick up girls (sorrynotsorry, hun.
-That’s how I met you).
+It has been my social conduit, my private religion, my personal savior, and my ice breaker.

 For almost five years, I spent hours every day in my home studio crafting sounds and songs for film and TV.
 It was and still is one of the fondest memories I have, that time in my life, and I’m hoping once I have the space again I can get back into the game.